OpenKore/openkore/openkore/trunk/README.txt

 ### OpenKore what-will-become-2.0.6
 =========================

+- Fixed minimap_indicator (thanks to windows98SE)
+- Fixed bug in getNPCInfo that allows a zero-length map name.
 - Modified move command.
-Now supports standard "map x y" parameter sequence.
+Now supports standard "map x y" parameter sequence. (thanks to Chontrad, Alexander)
 - Fixed pickupitems flag 2 not checking itemsTakeAuto, itemsGatherAuto & itemsMaxWeight.
 - Added a 'messageIDEncryption' option to servers.txt.
 When set to 0, it will disable the usage of message ID encryption, even if the server appears to